 Roisin Fitzpatrick, Artist of the Light, is a leading contemporary Irish artist.
 She grew up in Howth, Co.
 Dublin, the youngest of four daughters.
 Her father was a director of Fitzpatrick Shoes and later established Thomas Patrick Shoes on Grafton Street.
 She is a graduate of Trinity College Dublin and the University of Geneva.
 RoisinRead more..

 Slainte!
-Columnist Edythe Preet explore how Feile Na Marbh or “Feast of the Dead” became Halloween- with recipes That which we know as All Hallows Eve actually began as a harvest festival several millennia ago in Ireland.
+Columnist Edythe Preet explores how Feile Na Marbh or “Feast of the Dead” became Halloween- with recipes That which we know as All Hallows Eve actually began as a harvest festival several millennia ago in Ireland.
 Though the evening’s popular colors are black and orange, they might as well be Forty Shades of Green,Read more..

 Edythe Preet explores ancient traditions of fortune telling and explains how to see the future in a cup of tea.
 My Irish grandmother, Margaret McCaffrey, was a psychic.
 “Pooh!
 Not possible,” you say.
 Maybe, maybe not, but here’s the story.
 You be the judge.
 One fine May week when Dad was in first grade, hisRead more..